niketagrawal/obelix/docs/README.md

 ## Folder structure

 The folder structure is a crucial first step in using the workflow.
 You can either create your own workflow structure and then run the workflow with your own paths.
-Or alternatively you could use:
+Or it is recommended that the below commands are used:

 ```python
 workflow = Workflow(path_to_workflow = "your/path/to/workflow")